espago/issuer_response_codes/README.md

 # IssuerResponseCodes

-This gem provides a quite comprehensive library of Issuer Response Code and 3D-Secure Status Code descriptions (for both cardholders and merchants) with suggested actions in 9 languages:
+This gem provides a quite comprehensive library of Issuer Response Code and 3D-Secure Status Code descriptions (for both cardholders and merchants) with suggested actions in many languages:

 - Complete locales:
   - en
   - pl